 People do not have an actual need to marry, but most people desire to marry so they can enjoy an ongoing, close, loving relationship with a marriage partner.
 Likewise, even though people do not have a genuine need to have one or more children, most people desire to do so to enjoy an ongoing, close, loving relationship with each child.
 Thus, most people not only marry, but also have one or more children, and hope to have a close relationship not only with their spouse, but also with each of their children.
 Of course, God’s desire for a close relationship with both angels and humans is much broader in scope and considerably more complex.

 God created humans because of His love for us and His desire to have a close relationship with each of us.
-And, God loves us despite the fact that we are not only born with a disposition to sin, but also continue to sin to some extent, even after having made a decision to trust in Jesus Christ as our Lord, as well as our Savior.
-Furthermore, God gives every human free choice, so each of us can decide not only whether or not to trust Him to forgive our sins, but also whether or not to have a close relationship with Him.
+And, God loves us despite the fact that we are not only born with a disposition to sin, but also we continue to sin to some extent, even after having made a decision to trust in Jesus Christ as our Lord, as well as our Savior.
+Nevertheless, God gives every human free choice, so each of us can decide not only whether or not to trust in His Son, Jesus Christ, as our Savior, but also whether or not to strive to have a close relationship with Him.

-Despite God’s love for us, many people do not choose to have a close relationship with Him, because they are indifferent to having a close relationship with God or because they do not want to have a close relationship with God, so they can avoid having to make significant changes in their attitudes and conduct.
-As a result, those who do not have a close relationship with God will fail to experience the love, peace, joy, and sense of purpose they could enjoy if they had such a relationship with Him.
+Despite God’s love for us, many people do not choose to have a close relationship with Him, because they are indifferent to having a close relationship with God or because they do not want to have a close relationship with God, probably so they can avoid having to make significant changes in their attitudes and/or lifestyle.
+As a result, those who do not have a close relationship with God will fail to experience the love, peace, joy, and sense of purpose they could enjoy if they did have such a relationship with Him.